Heart pounding, clock ticking. One wrong move and someone dies. Negotiations in hostage situations are literally matters of life and death.

 On the other hand, some negotiators are tempted to sacrifice their goals for the sake of maintaining a relationship.
 We need to hold true to deal points and not compromise, but rather collaborate to create value and reach our clients’ objectives.

-Voss defines black swans as unpredictable information or events.
+In Never Split the Difference, Voss defines black swans as unpredictable information or events.
 In commercial real estate, black swans could be sudden market downturns or disruptive technologies.

 In negotiations, a black swan is information that once revealed drastically changes the deal.
 Our job as negotiators is to discover any black swans.
 We do this by being engaged during the entire negotiation process: observing body language, tone and word choice.
 When the black swans come to light, we need to be able to adapt our negotiation strategy.

 We thoroughly enjoyed reading about Voss’s experiences with the FBI.
 Our team also gained valuable insights that will benefit our clients in upcoming commercial real estate negotiations.
-To learn more, check out our other blog posts on negotiation.